jorge990125/wiki-vmangos/creature_ai_events.md

 ### 1. id - int(11) unsigned, primary key

 An unique id for the AI event.
-The convention is to multiply the creature id by 100 and then increment by 1 for each new event used by creature.
+The convention is to multiply the creature id by 100 and then increment by 1 for each new event used by the creature.

 ### 2. creature_id - int(11) unsigned